rohit-sama/sawal-jwab_flutter/README.md

 # quiz_flutter

 do you watch anime??

--are you a pro or noob
+- are you a pro or noob??
--take this quick test to decide!!
+- take this quick test to decide!!

 ## ScreenShots
 ![image](https://github.com/rohit-sama/sawal-jwab_flutter/assets/112627630/93da5916-9eb2-406e-a67e-65a34e0b9036)